JaroslavKodousek/JaroslavKodousek/README.md

 - 👋 Hi, I’m @JaroslavKodousek
-- 👀 I’m interested in Automation, LCNC, RPA, Python.
-I work as RPA Developer using tools Automation Anywhere, Power Automate, Power Apps & Power BI.
+- 👀 I’m interested in Automation & AI.
-- 🌱 I’m currently learning Python & VBScript.
-I love LCNC tools.
-- 💞️ I’m looking to collaborate on automation projects.
+- 🌱 I’m keen on Python.
 - 📫 How to reach me: https://www.linkedin.com/in/jaroslav-kodousek/

 <!---